 A child lock lets you lock the control panel – though not the door – so that the oven can’t be turned on without you knowing.

-Most electric built-in ovens come with a fan that helps to distribute the heat evenly around the oven – a useful feature to look out for.
+Most electric built-in ovens come with a fan that helps to distribute the heat evenly around the oven.

 Rather than cooking with all of the grill, you can set it to cook using only half of it, which is useful if you want to grill a small amount of food.

 Some ovens allow the grill and fan to operate alternately, which is useful if you want to crisp food evenly.
 This uses less energy than crisping food in the oven at a high temperature.

 The aim of this is to keep food warm without drying it out.

 Insert this probe into the centre of the meat you’re cooking to find out if it has reached the optimum temperature and is therefore cooked.
 Make sure the whole probe goes into the meat or it will read the heat from the oven, giving a falsely high temperature reading, meaning you could end up serving food before it’s ready.

 Ovens with memory functions allow you to create, save and name your own cooking programs.